Graph Theory Meets Federated Learning over Satellite Constellations: Spanning Aggregations, Network Formation, and Performance Optimization: Simulation Results

-\textbf{Resource Allocation and Satellite Orchestration.} We next investigate how the optimization problem~{ $\bm{\mathcal{P}}$} adjusts resource allocation and satellite orchestration.
-Specifically, in Fig.\ref{fig:doubleAxis}, we illustrate the impact of the energy usage weight (i.e., { $\alpha_3$} in { $\bm{\mathcal{P}}$}) on two key system behaviors: (i) CPU frequency, representing resource allocation decisions, and (ii) satellite idle times, representing orchestration decisions.
-These trends are shown for varying numbers of clusters in the Orbcomm constellation ({ $C\in \{1, 10, 20\}$} are sampled from the first row of Fig.~\ref{fig:WorldViewCondensed}).
-The results indicate that increasing { $\alpha_3$} leads to a reduction in satellite idle times (right y-axis), measured as deviations from the maximum idle time across satellites (20 seconds).
+\textbf{Resource Allocation and Satellite Orchestration:} We next investigate how formulation~{ $\bm{\mathcal{P}}$} adjusts resource allocation and satellite orchestration.
+Specifically, in Fig.~\ref{fig:doubleAxis}, we illustrate the impact of the energy usage weight (i.e., { $\alpha_3$} in { $\bm{\mathcal{P}}$}) on two key system behaviors: (i) CPU frequency, representing resource allocation decisions, and (ii) satellite idle times, representing orchestration decisions.
+The results are shown for varying numbers of clusters in the Orbcomm constellation ({ $C\in \{1, 10, 20\}$} sampled from the first row of Fig.~\ref{fig:WorldViewCondensed}).
+The results indicate that increasing { $\alpha_3$} leads to a reduction in satellite idle times (right y-axis and blue curves), reflected by a higher deviation from the maximum idle time (20 seconds).
 This suggests that satellites increasingly refrain from performing model training to conserve energy.
-Additionally, a higher { $\alpha_3$} results in a sharp decrease in CPU frequency, implying that satellites process data more slowly, thereby sacrificing latency in favor of reduced energy consumption.
+Additionally, a higher { $\alpha_3$} results in a sharp decrease in CPU frequency (left y-axis and red curves), implying that satellites process data slower, thereby sacrificing latency in favor of reduced energy consumption.